 Identifying Common DNS Records

 If you’re not sure which records you should be editing, this list will help you to understand and find the correct records for each type of hosting service.
 More details about how each type of record works can be found further into this article.

 - DNS Records for Website Host: This is what is called your root DNS record which controls where visitors are sent when they’re accessing your domain like mydomain.com.
 This is a record of type A where the subdomain field is blank.
-There is also typically a CNAME record for www.mydomain.com which points to mydomain.com (the example in the screenshot does this wrong: it *should* use a CNAME pointing to danlemon.com).
+There is also typically a CNAME record for www.mydomain.com which points to mydomain.com.
 Warning: keep an eye out for when *other* records (like mail records) are CNAMEs that point to your root record, as that means changing your root record will change them at the same time, which is often unintended.

 - DNS Records for Inbound Mail: This is controlled by records of type MX with no subdomain because if there were a subdomain then the records would be controlling mail delivery to firstname.lastname@example.org and not email@example.com.
 Sometimes there’s just one MX record and other times there’s multiples with various priority levels assigned.